-The aim of this Green Capital project is to create a network of Energy Champions who can drive sustainable energy initiatives for Bristol 2015 and beyond.
-The Energy Champions will engage people, communities and local businesses with saving energy, generating local renewables and tackling fuel poverty.
+This Bristol Green Capital project created a network of Energy Champions to drive sustainable energy initiatives for Bristol 2015 and beyond.
+The Energy Champions engaged people, communities and local businesses with saving energy, generating local renewables and tackling fuel poverty.

-Both behavioural research and partners’ experience suggest that people (at home or work) are more likely to change their behaviour when they are advised to do so by someone local who they know and trust.
-So we’re harnessing the power of peer endorsement to enable a wide ranging and diverse group of Bristol volunteers to act on and communicate sustainable energy in their local community.
+People (at home or work) are more likely to change their behaviour when they are inspired or encouraged by someone local who they know and trust.
+Harnessing the power of peer endorsement, this project enabled a wide ranging and diverse group of Bristol volunteers to act on and communicate sustainable energy in their local community.

-The project idea evolved from the groups that make up Bristol Energy Network (BEN) and remains a collaborative effort between BEN (of which CSE is a member), OVO Energy, Friends of the Earth and University Hospitals Bristol NHS Foundation Trust.
-With the help of start-up funding from Ovo Energy and a Bristol 2015 strategic grant, we hope to train 100 to 150 Energy Champions over the course of the year.
+The project idea evolved from the groups that make up Bristol Energy Network (BEN) and was a collaborative effort between BEN (of which CSE is a member), OVO Energy, Friends of the Earth and University Hospitals Bristol NHS Foundation Trust.
+With the help of start-up funding from Ovo Energy and a Bristol 2015 strategic grant, we trained around100 Energy Champions over the course of the year.

 - Taking thermal Images of homes with Easton Energy Group and Ambition Lawrence Weston